Antioxidants and their protective role against free radicals

 Health Benefits of Antioxidants

 Antioxidants are essential for maintaining good health and preventing chronic diseases.
-In this section, we will discuss the health benefits of antioxidants, including their role in reducing the risk of chronic diseases, improving immune function, and providing anti-ageing effects.
+In this section, we will discuss the health benefits of antioxidants.
+They play a role in reducing the risk of chronic diseases.
+They also improve immune function and provide anti-ageing effects.

 Reduced risk of chronic diseases